The Car Connection Ford Focus Electric Overview

 The Focus Electric's on-road behavior essentially mimics the behavior of an automatic-transmission car, though the regenerative braking is somewhat on the aggressive side.
 On the road, the motor is powerful enough to spin the inside front wheel when accelerating out of turns.
 The electric Focus provides the same enjoyable roadholding as gasoline Focus models, though like most electrics, it's punchiest away from stoplights, making it a good car for urban traffic jousting.
 The weight of the battery sits low, under the floorpan, and its substantial weight gives the car a well-planted feel on the road.
-It runs well and smoothly on highways, but it does start to run out of steam under heavy load at higher speeds--above 50 mph, say.
+It runs well and smoothly on highways, but it does start to run out of steam under heavy load at higher speeds—above 50 mph, say.

 Inside, the Focus Electric is largely identical to any other Focus five-door hatchback.
 There are different screens in the digital instrument cluster display and center-stack display, of course, showing energy consumption and remaining range.
 The car's onboard conventional charger runs at 6.6 kilowatts, meaning a full recharge takes only about four hours at a 240-volt Level 2 charging station.

 But despite the battery capacity increase for 2017, and the addition of DC fast-charging, Ford failed to address one main failing of the electric Focus.
 That is a large hump on the load floor that contains the car's onboard charger.
 Nissan fixed a similar problem way back in 2013, but while Ford has fitted a clever movable floor, cargo volume and load-bay usability remains a major compromise.